 Well, kind of.
 The A.C.T.A, a group representing manufacturers, says the environmental impact is less than real trees if you reuse the artificial tree five or more times.
 However, many argue that anything made of oil that can’t be recycled can’t possibly be a more sustainable solution than a real tree that absorbs carbon as it grows and is compostable at end of life.

 All in all, if you already have an artificial tree, keep using it for as long as possible so you can keep it out of the landfill.

 And if you don’t already have one?
-Opt for a real tree.
+Opt for a real tree instead.

 Real Christmas Trees

-Real Christmas trees are primarily grown on Christmas tree farms, and aren’t cut down from large, wild forests, like some may think.
+Natural Christmas trees are primarily grown on dedicated Christmas tree plantations and aren’t cut down from large, wild forests, as some may think.

-As the tree grows, it cleans the air, helps the soil, absorbs carbon emissions and provides a habitat for wildlife, all while being grown on land not suitable for other crops.
+As the tree grows, it cleans the air, helps the soil, absorbs carbon emissions and provides a habitat for wildlife, all while being grown on land that is often not suitable for other crops.

-Once a tree is cut down for Christmas, another one to three trees are planted in its place, making for a sustainable, well-managed way to source an environmentally friendly Christmas tree.
+Once a tree is cut down for the Christmas season, another one to three trees are planted in its place, making for a sustainable, well-managed way to source an environmentally friendly Christmas tree.

-Also, unlike artificial trees, real trees can be repurposed and composted at the end of its life.
-In the U.S, many states have tree return services that reuse donated Christmas trees in conservation projects or turn them into mulch.
+Also, unlike artificial trees, real trees can be repurposed and composted at the end of their life.
+In the U.S, many states have tree return services that reuse old Christmas trees in conservation projects or turn them into mulch.